 Integrating figures of speech such as similes into the teaching curriculum, will help our language learners enhance their understanding of the language in its entirety.
-Encompassing charts, pictorial worksheets, stories, poems and many more engaging exercises, our printable simile worksheets will greatly help children in grades 3 to 5 in assimilating this skill of striking interesting connections between two things, to express themselves more emphatically and vividly.
+Encompassing charts, pictorial worksheets, stories, poems and many more engaging exercises, our printable simile worksheets will greatly help children in grade 3, grade 4, and grade 5 in assimilating this skill of striking interesting connections between two things, to express themselves more emphatically and vividly.
 Equip them with our free simile worksheets now!

 Introduce kids to the idea of comparing two different things in an interesting way using similes, which is perhaps the most common form of figurative language.
 A simile chart is sure to serve this purpose.